oguztoraman/stm32-library-collection/README.md

 # STM32

-Some useful header-only C++ libraries for STM32 micro-controllers based on STM32 HAL drivers.
+Useful header-only C++ library collection for STM32 micro-controllers.

 ## Requirements

 + Modern C++ (C++17, C++20)
++ STM32 HAL drivers
 + STM32CubeIDE

 ## How to use these libraries on STM32CubeIDE